CraftingInC/FlurpsEngine/README.md

 # Flurps Engine written in C from scratch.

 This setup is for Windows builds.
+However, can be adjust / adapted for Linux.

 Currently only proven to work on Windows 10.